overture-stack/website/markdown/documentation/ego/user-guide/api.md

 ![Entity](../assets/user-admin2.png 'Admin Role')

-3. From the **Network** tab in your browser's developer tools search for a request with the suffix `ego-token?client_id=ego-ui`.
+3. From the **Network** tab in your browser's developer tools, search for a request with the suffix `ego-token?client_id=ego-ui`.
 Click on that request, and then navigate to the **Response** tab.
 Here, you will be able to view your Ego JWT.

 ![Entity](../assets/ego-jwt.png 'Ego JWT')

 Alternatively, you can follow these steps:

-- Click the Application tab in your browser's developer tools.
+- Click the **Application** tab in your browser's developer tools.
 - On the left-hand side, navigate to **Local Storage** and select the Ego Admin UI URL.
 - Locate the `user-token value`, which contains your Ego JWT.